 Vendor lock-in

-Many platforms bundle services in a way that makes switching providers difficult.
-With entrenched data and workflows, migrating to another system can result in high fees or even necessitate starting over.
+Many platforms bundle services in ways that make switching providers difficult.
+With entrenched data and workflows, migrating to another system can incur high fees or even require starting over.
 That lock-in can limit flexibility down the road.

 Upgrades

-AI technology evolves quickly, and keeping your system current can incur extra charges.
+AI technology evolves quickly, and keeping your system up to date can incur additional charges.
 Whether it is new features, compliance updates, or integrations, upgrades often cost more than the base plan suggests.

 If you do not account for these hidden expenses upfront, the “savings” that AI promises often turn into higher operating costs.